-Whether a school actually has reportable data on questions, Measures, and ultimately Essentials is additionally determined by a couple of other factors.
+Whether a school actually has reportable data on questions, Measures, and ultimately Essentials is also determined by a couple of other factors.

 First, we remove any individuals who have extremely questionable responses, including those who provide a single response to a very large number of items.
 While it is possible that an individual strongly disagrees with every single question on the survey, we find these rare response patterns extremely improbable—particularly because the survey is designed so that some items are more difficult to endorse than others.